KennyBrijs/Baloo-Boilerplate/readme.md

 Have a question?
 [Tweet Baloo!](https://twitter.com/baloobp)

 **Legal stuff:** I am a young webdeveloper trying to make a contribution to the web, not a lawyer.
 No copyright infringement intended, nor do I give you any guarantee for support or that this boilerplate is foolproof.
 When you launch your project using it, it is your responsibility to test everything (the code you use and the code you write) thoroughly.
 The packages mentioned at the beginning of this document are not created by me, and I hereby wish to thank all the people who contributed to them.
-If I illegaly used any of it, please contact me and I'll change it as fast as I can.
+If I used any of it illegaly, please contact me and I'll change it as fast as I can.